IBM/resilient-java-microservices-with-istio/README.md

 ```

 * Your microservice vote will use cloudantDB as the database, and it will initialize the database on your first POST request on the application.
 Therefore, when you vote on the speaker/session for your first time, please only vote once within the first 10 seconds to avoid causing a race condition on creating the new database.

+* Please avoid using Kubernetes 1.7.x on this example since version 1.7.x has a bug that will corrupt the cloudant database pods.

 # References
 [Istio.io](https://istio.io/docs/tasks/index.html)